Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 isbbinterf shape1 shape2 [-o]
 ~~~~~

-Checks whether the bounding-boxes created from the given shapes are interfered.
+Checks whether the bounding boxes created from the given shapes are interfered.
 If "-o"-option is switched on then the oriented boxes will be checked.
-Otherwise, axes-aligned boxes will be checked.
+Otherwise, axis-aligned boxes will be checked.

 **Example 1: Not interfered AABB**
 ~~~~~